univention/ucsschool-id-connector/docs/admin.rst

 Sending system
 --------------

-The app is available in the appcenter.
+The app is available in the |AppC|.
 You can install it with:

 .. code-block:: bash